Merubokkusu/discord-spam-bots/README.md

 # Discord spam bots with multiple account support and more. *Made strictly for testing anti-spam for server owners*

+## Devlopment is being made on a GUI, this is curently stable(?) -> GUI https://github.com/Merubokkusu/Fuyuumi

 [Contact (Twitter)](https://twitter.com/messages/compose?recipient_id=2787470244)